marnix/zigmmverify/README.md

 - Build iterator for 'mandatory hypotheses for given expression':

-   * Starting with the variables in the expression, go backwards over the active hypotheses list, and
+   * Go backwards over the active hypotheses list, and

       - select every $e hypothesis;
       - add the variables from that $e hypothesis;
       - select every $f hypothesis for a known variable.

-   * Then return the found hypotheses in 'forward' order.

 - For each $a and $p statement, build the corresponding `InferenceRule`.